Affective computing: Facial Action Coding System

 A system has been conceived by psychologists in order to formally categorize the physical expression of emotions on faces.
-The central concept of the Facial Action Coding System, or FACS, as created by Paul Ekman and Wallace V. Friesen in 1978 based on earlier work by Carl-Herman Hjortsjö are action units (AU).

-They are, basically, a contraction or a relaxation of one or more muscles.
-Psychologists have proposed the following classification of six basic emotions, according to their action units ("+" here mean "and"):
+The central concept of the Facial Action Coding System, or FACS, as created by Paul Ekman and Wallace V. Friesen in 1978 based on earlier work by Carl-Herman Hjortsjö.
+Action units (AU) are, basically, a contraction or a relaxation of one or more muscles.
+Psychologists have proposed the following classification of six basic emotions according to their action units ("+" here means "and"):